leske42/CPP09/README.md

 </picture>
 </div>

-### Is this even Jacobstahl or are we all scammed?
+**Is this even Jacobstahl or are we all scammed?**

 Some of you who have done some research might have noticed that on the [Wikipedia page](https://en.wikipedia.org/wiki/Jacobsthal_number) (and other internet resources) about the Jacobstahl sequence, the formulas are somewhat different from what you can find in the book and in this explanation.
 Actually, the sequence discussed in the book is never once "officially" named as the Jacobstahl sequence, but they are certainly very similar.

 On page 185, below fig. 12, the book says: "since t<sub>1</sub> = 1, we may set t<sub>0</sub> = 1 for convenience".
 This means that the sequence discussed starts as **1, 1, 3, 5, 11, 21, 43, 85**.
 The one discussed on Wikipedia has the 0th and 1st elements defined as 0 and 1, respectively, and starts as **0, 1, 1, 3, 5, 11, 21, 43**.
-The only difference compared to the book one is an extra zero at the beginning - therefore any element with the index *k* of the book sequence will be corresponding to the index *k + 1* of the other sequence.
+The only difference compared to the book version is an extra zero at the beginning - therefore any element with the index *k* of the book sequence will be corresponding to the index *k + 1* of the other sequence.
 This leads to the difference in formulas between the two versions (in my both equations provided, I use 2<sup>k+1</sup> instead of 2<sup>k</sup>).

 ### What is the purpose of the Jacobstahl sequence?